rust-embedded/embedonomicon/README.md

 This book is being temporarily hosted at https://rust-embedded.github.io/embedonomicon/

+This project is developed and maintained by the [Resources team][team].

 ## License

 The Embedonomicon (this project) is distributed under the following licenses: